juliooa/secondbrain/README.md

 ## Activate the model

-Just select the model and press "Activate", and you are ready to start using the model.
+Just select the model and press "Activate model", and you are ready to start using the model.

 ## The prompt is important